-In this paper we showed that high representation similarity between the Q-functions in ensemble based Q-learning algorithms such as MaxminDQN and EnsembleDQN leads to a decline in learning performance.
-To mitigate this, we proposed a regularization approach using five different metrics to increase the dissimilarity in the representation space of the Q-functions.
+In this paper we showed that low diversity between the Q-functions in ensemble based Q-learning algorithms such as MaxminDQN and EnsembleDQN leads to a decline in performance.
+To mitigate this, we proposed a regularization approach using five different metrics to maximize the ensemble diversity between the Q-functions.
 Experiments have shown that our solution outperforms baseline MaxminDQN and EnsembleDQN in standard training settings as well as in scenarios where the parameters of the neural layers were initialized using one fixed seed.